AleAzp/AleAzp/README.md

 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Frontend and UI proyects
 - 📫 How to reach me aleazpurua@gmail.com
-- ⚡ Fun fact: am looking for a new role
+- ⚡ Am looking for a new role

 <!---
 AleAzp/AleAzp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.